 The top motivational speakers who work regularly delivering keynote speeches will not always be celebrity speakers.
 There are many who make their living through their skills at motivational speaking that can “WOW” the conference participants.
 The cost of a politician, Hollywood personality, Olympic athlete, astronaut, or a New York Times bestseller author can be higher than the allotted budget for most conferences.

 But not being able to afford a famous motivational speaker, and just using free resources is a big gap.
 The investment in a great speaker is the best way to show audiences they are the priority for the planning committee.
-Groups that utilize free industry speakers are not always providing the best experience.
+Groups that utilize free industry speakers in their motivational keynote speaker spot are not always providing the best experience.
+(There are always exceptions).